Rustic pan of Frito Mallorquin with potatoes, peppers, meat and herbs

 The survey does not show that Mallorca only eats Frito anymore.
 But it does show what many associate with "typical": everyday life, origin and honesty.
 On an island that lives from tourism and at the same time struggles with its identity, such an unspectacular dish as Frito Mallorquín can become a guiding image — if we are willing to maintain the tradition and support the producers.

-On your next walk through Palma: go to a simple bar at midday, listen to the clatter of plates, smell the olive oil, let a little of the island's pleasant weather brush past your face and taste.
+On your next walk through Palma: go to one of Palma's quiet favorites at midday, listen to the clatter of plates, smell the olive oil, let a little of the island's pleasant weather brush past your face and taste.
 Maybe then you'll understand why so many islanders connect this dish with their home.

 Similar News